GET A FREE, NO-RISK QUOTE

 Invoice Factoring Expedites Business Cash Flow

-Invoice factoring is a business finance tool that can provide your organization with almost immediate access to money owed by your customers, without waiting 30, 60, 90 days – or even longer – for the invoices to be paid.
+Use invoice factoring to provide your organization with almost immediate access to money your customers owe, without waiting 30, 60, 90 days – or even longer – for the invoices to be paid.

 Instead of waiting for your customers to pay, you can factor an invoice with a factoring company for a small fee (called a factoring fee) and receive an immediate advance – as much as 95% of the invoice amount.